 How often should I wash my bras?

-We recommend washing your bra every three wears.
-This will however depend on how long you’re wearing them for during the day and how many you are rotating.
-Depending on your current washing habits this may sound excessive or even not often enough so lets look at why we say three days.
+We recommend washing your bra every three to four wears.
+This will obviously depend on how long you’re wearing them for during the day and how many bras you are rotating.
+Depending on your current washing habits this may sound excessive or even not often enough so let’s look at why we say three to four days.